Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

 \paragraph{Edge Insertion between Two Low-Degree Vertices} We denote by $(u,v)$ the edge that was inserted between two initially \ld vertices.
-If after this insertion wlog $d_u > d'_u$, then $u$ re-designates itself as a \hd vertex and notifies all its neighbors.
+If after this insertion w.l.o.g. $deg(u) > deg'(u)$, then $u$ re-designates itself as a \hd vertex and notifies all its neighbors.

-Any vertex, wlog $u$, that becomes \hd after the insertion performs the following procedure.
+Any vertex, w.l.o.g. $u$, that becomes \hd after the insertion performs the following procedure.
 If $u$ is in the MIS, each of $u$'s neighbors, $w \in N(u)$, decreases its counter $c_w$ by one; if any \ld neighbor $w$ now has $c_w = 0$, then $w$ sends a message with $O(1)$ bits to $u$ informing $u$ that its $c_w$ is $0$.
-Let $W$ be the set of \ld neighbors of $u$ that want to add themselves to the MIS.
+Let $W$ be the set of \ld neighbors $w$ of $u$ that have a $c_w=0$ and therefore want to add themselves to the MIS.
 If $|W| > 0$, then $u$ removes itself from the MIS. $u$ then determines an arbitrary sequential order for the vertices in $W$ to add themselves to the MIS. $u$ sends each $w \in W$ a number using $O(\log n)$ bits indicating $w$'s order number.
 Since the rounds are synchronous, each $w \in W$ adds itself to the MIS sequentially in this order if it does not have any \ld neighbors in the MIS.
 If any $w \in W$ becomes dominated by another \ld neighbor before its turn, it informs $u$ using an $O(1)$-bit message and $u$ updates the turn numbers of all vertices after $w$ in the order.
 Pseudocode for this algorithm is provided in~\cref{alg:low-neighbor}.

 After~\cref{alg:low-neighbor} has finished running, all of $u$'s \hd neighbors $w \in N_{high}(u)$ which do not have any neighbors in the MIS, perform the procedure detailed in~\cref{sec:high-degree}.